How to Clean Your Air Fryer Heating Element (Step-by-Step + Safety Tips)

 • Avoid soaking the area

 For light buildup, this may be all you need.
+If your air fryer still smells after this step, it usually means grease is baked onto the element.

 Tackle Stubborn Grease with Baking Soda